anahmmacher/anahmmacher/README.md

 # About Me

 Hello, I'm Arthur Nahmmacher, a data analyst with experience in software development.
 I completed the Google Data Analytics certification program via Coursera and have some software development experience from my time at the App Academy coding bootcamp.

+My portfolio can be found [here](https://anahmmacher.github.io/portfolio/)

 ## Skills